SiddanthTantry/ATLab/Synopsis.md

 The popularity of digital images has increased security problems in storing or transmitting vital images.
 Secret image sharing techniques preserve image securely by sharing secret image among shared images and then recovering the secret image from shared images.
-The project will be implemented using python language and standard dataset will be considered.
+The project will be implemented using python language and standard dataset will be considered.<br>
 We will implement this project using sequential coding and we will try to implement the same using parallel programming for the better performance so that we reduce the processing time for encryption and decryption of the image.